 An Associate Teacher of Fitzmaurice Voicework®, Josh is also a certified instructor of the Michael Chekhov Technique having earned his certification through the National Michael Chekhov Association and the late Mala Powers, acknowledged world wide as the foremost authority on Mr. Chekhov’s technique.
 Along with Ms. Powers and Ms. Fitzmaurice, Josh has had the good fortune to train and learn from master teachers and performance practitioners such as Patsy Rodenburg, Frankie Armstrong, Arthur Lessac, Stephen Wangh, Tony Montanaro, and with Moisés Kaufman and the Tectonic Theater Project learning their unique and powerful approach to theatre making and performance: Moment Work.
 A sought after Guest and Teaching Artist himself, Josh has led workshops and classes all over the country including at the University of California, Berea College, the University of Southern Maine, Indiana University, SOL Acting Academy, Richmond Shakespeare, Bates College, SPARC, Midwestern State University, TheatreLAB, The Actors’ Place INC, the American College Theatre Festival, the Virginia Theatre Association, A.W.
-Dreyfoos School of the Arts, John Tyler Community College, Virginia Union University, the Virginia Thespian Festival, the Southeastern Theatre Conference and overseas at Queen Mary University in London, England.
+Dreyfoos School of the Arts, John Tyler Community College, the Tennessee Arts Academy, Virginia Union University, the Virginia Thespian Festival, the Southeastern Theatre Conference and overseas at Queen Mary University in London, England.